josephmartz/node.js-sample/readme.markdown

-## SearchBox.io Sample Node.js Application.
+## Searchly Sample Node.js Application.

-This example illustrates basic search features of SearchBox.io ([ElasticSearch](http://www.elasticsearch.org) as service).
+This example illustrates basic search features of Searchly.

-Sample application is using [elasticsearchclient](https://github.com/phillro/node-elasticsearch-client) Node.js ElasticSearch client to integrate with SearchBox.io.
+Sample application is using [elasticsearchclient](https://github.com/phillro/node-elasticsearch-client) Node.js [ElasticSearch](http://www.elasticsearch.org) client to integrate with Searchly.

 To create initial index and sample data click Create Sample Index&Data!
 (2 sample documents will be created.) at index page.